Financial Glosarry

 Initial margin: See “margin requirement.”

 Internet broker: A broker offering online trading over the World Wide Web.
-Commission rates are typically very competitive, in-line with deep discount brokers.

-Intrinsic value: The difference between an in the money option´s strike price and the current market price of the underlying security.
+Intrinsic value: The difference between an in-the-money option’s strike price and the current market price of the underlying security.

 L